 The Keyboard Lab is located on the second floor of the Old Fine Arts building (across from the Performing Arts Hall) and is the home to all functional keyboard instruction.
 In addition to the interconnected digital keyboard system, the lab also houses a new Yamaha C2.

-The Jazz Suite is located on the third floor of the Old Fine Arts building and provides rehearsal space for various small jazz combos, the MSU Jazz Band and the MSU Jazz Orchestra under the direction of Dr. Todd Hill
+The Jazz Suite is located on the third floor of the Old Fine Arts building and provides rehearsal space for various small jazz combos, the MSU Jazz Band and the MSU Jazz Orchestra under the direction of Dr. Todd Hill.

 The Mix Room for Recording Services is located on the second floor of the Old Fine Arts building right next to the Synthesis Lab in the R.S. suite.
-Justin Patton oversees the recording needs of the department with assistance from a student interning in the area of recording.